HealthPartners Environmental Sustainability

 HealthPartners’ sustainability program is central to and fully aligned with their mission, vision and values.
 To achieve the positive, long-term result with the community that their mission requires, they must take health, well-being and sustainability into account.
 This approach goes beyond their four walls and extends into the communities they serve, as well as into other parts of the country where they acquire goods and services.

-At HealthPartners, their sustainability program lies at the intersection of their triple aim (health, experience, affordability) and their triple bottom-line (people, planet, prosperity).
+For HealthPartners, their sustainability program lies at the intersection of their triple aim (health, experience, affordability) and their triple bottom-line (people, planet, prosperity).
 They want to move beyond “business as usual” and transform into an organization that does “more good” instead of “less bad.”
 One example of this transformative change is their Medicine Take-Back program, where they collect the public’s unneeded or unwanted medicines for proper disposal.
+In 2020, they had 25 medicine take-back kiosks in service at their clinics and hospitals and collected over 4,200 pounds of medication from the public.
 While this program comes at a cost to the organization, it also keeps medications away from those who shouldn’t have them, keeps chemicals from being released to the environment, and supports their larger mission.
 In short, it’s the right thing to do.

 Health care is a resource-intensive industry that uses a significant amount of energy and generates an enormous amount of waste.
 This is why they are committed to a comprehensive sustainability program to help use energy wisely, continually install new and more efficient equipment at their facilities, and minimize the amount of waste they generate.
 In addition, HealthPartners has committed to renewable energy.
-In 2018, their renewable energy commitments generated over 8,800 MWh worth of carbon-free electricity—the equivalent of the annual electricity needs of 840 houses.
+In 2020, their solar panels produced the equivalent of over 1,300 houses’ worth of electricity, and they have signed agreements that will produce over 2,000 houses’ worth of solar electricity starting in 2021.
 By reducing their carbon footprint, they also decrease airborne pollutants, thus lowering incidents of asthma and other coronary/respiratory diseases.

-In the realm of waste management, they work with their suppliers to minimize packaging.
-When waste is unavoidable, they search for ways to keep it from going to landfills and incinerators.
-In 2018, they diverted over 8.5 million pounds of materials from landfills.
-This included almost 200 tons of organic wastes, as well as more than 150,000 pounds of material, equipment and supplies that were donated to medical mission trips and other nonprofit organizations.
-These efforts support their overall mission by avoiding environmental impacts, providing jobs and materials to those in need, and saving money.
-In 2018, their waste-minimization efforts and overall sustainability initiatives helped us save over $1.6 million and $3.6 million, respectively.
+On the waste minimization front, they diligently look for ways to avoid waste, such as working with our suppliers to cut back on packaging, and when waste is unavoidable we try to find a way to keep it from going to a landfill or incinerator.
+In 2019, they diverted over 6.4 million pounds of materials from going to the landfill.
+This total included more than 220 tons of organic wastes and more than 130,000 pounds of material, equipment and supplies that were donated to medical mission trips and other non-profit organizations.
+Again, these efforts help support HealthPartners mission by providing jobs and materials to those in need, avoiding environmental impact all while saving HealthPartners money.
+In 2019, HealthPartners saved over $2.3 million with their waste minimization efforts and over $3.5 million with their overall sustainability initiatives.

-HealthPartners has green teams that work hard on leading our sustainability initiatives.
-These teams exist across our organization, including at our HealthPartners headquarters in Bloomington, Hudson Hospital & Clinic, Lakeview Hospital, Methodist Hospital, Regions Hospital, Westfields Hospital & Clinic, Amery Hospital & Clinic, and several of our clinics.
+HealthPartners has 23 green teams that work hard on leading their sustainability initiatives.
+These teams exist across their organization, including at the HealthPartners headquarters in Bloomington, Hudson Hospital & Clinic, Lakeview Hospital, Methodist Hospital, Regions Hospital, Westfields Hospital & Clinic, Amery Hospital & Clinic, and several of their clinics.

-Finally, they are reducing paper use by having members sign up for paperless Explanation of Benefits (EOB)—resulting in a 10% paper reduction from 2014 and 2017.
-And since 2014, their telemedicine programs like Virtuwell have prevented over 1,000 tons of carbon dioxide emissions—the equivalent of taking about 200 cars off the road for a year.
+Finally, they are reducing paper use by having members sign up for paperless Explanation of Benefits (EOB).
+And since 2014, their telemedicine programs like Virtuwell have prevented over 3,800 tons of carbon dioxide – the equivalent of taking over 790 cars off the road for one year.

-Practice Greenhealth (practicegreenhealth.org), Clean Air Minnesota (https://environmental-initiative.org/work/clean-air-minnesota/), Minnesota Sustainable Growth Coalition (https://environmental-initiative.org/work/minnesota-sustainable-growth-coalition/), Health Care Climate Council (https://noharm-uscanada.org/healthcareclimatecouncil), Women’s Environmental Network (https://wenmn.org/).
+Practice Greenhealth, Clean Air Minnesota, Minnesota Sustainable Growth Coalition, Health Care Climate Council, and the Women’s Environmental Network.

 How Health Plans Support the Project

-HealthPartners’ comprehensive sustainability programs support our mission, improve the health of our communities, and engage our members, patients, colleagues and other stakeholders.
+HealthPartners’ comprehensive sustainability programs supports their mission to improve the health of communities, and engage their members, patients, colleagues and other stakeholders.

 Director, Sustainability Programs, HealthPartners